Rhododendron ponticum identification

 Rhododendron spreads via a powerful seed dispersal system and large infestations have been noted in the wild in upland areas around the country, particularly in the Snowdonia National Park in North Wales where a large-scale multimillion pound project has been undertaken to control the spread of the plant.
 Rhododendron was found to be growing at a rate of 1km every five years in the Hebrides in Scotland and cost approximately £120,000 per year to manage and eradicate!

 Rhododendron roots are toxic!
 They produce grayanotoxins which are found in the leaves, roots and stems of the plant.
 This is used as a defence technique for the plant, ensuring grazing herbivores find the plant unpalatable.
 This is where ‘Mad Honey Disease’ comes from!
+This poison is toxic to humans, pets, horses, birds and livestock.

 When bees pollinate the flowers of the plant and return the nectar to their hives, the honey that is produced contains the poisonous grayanotoxins and can cause significant stomach-upset and cardiac discomfort (Arrhythmia).